biobakery/cgfp/README.md

 #### 1. Extracting Data from the SSN

 Two tables must be exported from the SSN of interest.
-The tables of node and edge information can be exported from Cytoscape.
+These tables, containing information about the nodes and edges in the SSN, can be exported from Cytoscape.
 Open the SSN of interest and select ``File`` > ``Export`` > ``Table`` and select the node table from the list that appears.
 Repeat the process, selecting the edge table to obtain both tables (see figure below).

    ![Exporting Tables from an SSN](https://bitbucket.org/repo/KEX7Xo/images/861397537-Table%20export%20figure%20Cropped.png 'Exporting Tables from an SSN')